joeytwiddle/promise-police/README.md

 # Caveats

 - If you are using mongoose, and you create a query but forget to handle it, promise-police will not detect it.
 That's because mongoose queries do not turn into promises until you either `.exec()` or `.then()` them.
 - Not working properly in React Native.
 The information that gets logged is not very helpful.
-(We probably need to use source maps.
-And it seems we will need to log the error message independently, because it's not appearing in the stack like it does in other environments.)
+We probably need to use source maps for this.

 # Todo